arcadiapage/arcadiapage.github.io/_posts/2022-09-30-what-it-s-like-being-an-infp-enneagram-type-3.md

 For a while, I did struggle with having unfulfilling friendships.
 The mask I wore to attract friends kept people disconnected from who I truly was.
 I felt like my "friends” never really knew me.
 Fortunately, as I've gotten older, I've become more authentic, so I'm no longer sending out the wrong signals and creating those unfulfilling friendships.

 The inherent charm of the Enneagram Type 3 lines up well with the use of extraverted intuition (Ne).
 ENFPs primarily use extraverted intuition, and they're known for being magnetic and easily liked.
 For INFPs, extraverted intuition is their secondary function, and when it's tapped into, INFPs display a quirky kind of charm as well.
-My theory for why extraverted intuition has this kind of effect is because Ne finds everything fascinating, even other people.

 The most difficult thing about being a Type 3 INFP is that I often fall into the grip of my inferior function due to all the striving.
 The Enneagram Type 3 tends to correspond with the [extraversion and thinking preferences](https://personalityjunkie.com/07/myers-briggs-enneagram-mbti-types-correlations-relationship/) of the MBTI.
 As an INFP, extraverted thinking (Te) is my inferior function.

 But since extraverted thinking is my inferior function, I'm attracted to finding effective shortcuts for accomplishing things much like the typical Enneagram Type 3, since I don't want to waste a lot of effort on Te stuff.

-Somehow I came to believe that wearing the mask of an extraverted thinker via relentlessly striving is the way to win admiration and love and that I'm not good enough as I am.
+Somehow I came to believe that wearing the mask of an extraverted thinker and relentlessly striving is the way to win admiration and love.
 It's a message from my childhood and society.
 I feel that in some ways I'm more fragile than Type 3s that have different MBTI types since I'm more prone to burnout due to overuse of extraverted thinking.

 However, the amazing thing is that being a healthy INFP means being a healthy Enneagram Type 3.
 A healthy INFP is in touch with [introverted](https://arcadiapage.com/2018/03/life-as-introverted-feeling-user.html) feeling.
 They are deeply aware of their values and what's important to them.
 This makes INFPs authentic.